 - If the browser or device closes, crashes, or reloads while editing due to power or network issues.

 - If content is edited in multiple places at once—for example, in two different tabs on your browser, or on the web browser and in the mobile app.

-- If a page or blog post has been deleted for more than 30 days.
-If it’s been fewer than 30 days, visit Restoring a deleted page or Restoring a deleted blog post.
+- If a page has been deleted for more than 30 days.
+If it’s been fewer than 30 days, visit Restoring a deleted page.

 - If you clicked Save after editing pages, blog posts, or other collection items, such as products or gallery images.